衞生署日間醫療中心牌照

 Post-electrotherapy Care

-The effectiveness of radiotherapy is highly dependent on the precision with which it is administered, as it is necessary to kill cancer cells while minimizing the impact on normal cells.
-Our centre has the most advanced radiotherapy equipment available.
-The followings are some examples:
+The effectiveness and precision of radiation therapy are closely related, as it aims to kill cancer cells while minimizing the impact on normal cells.
+Our center is equipped with the most advanced radiotherapy equipment.
+Here are some introductions:

-Compared to conventional treatments, VMAT significantly reduces treatment time by 50-80%, which effectively shortens the time patients with unstable conditions (such as unstable breathing) spend in the treatment room and reduces the risk of sudden emergencies.
+Compared to traditional therapies, VMAT significantly reduces treatment time by 50-80%, which effectively decreases the time patients with unstable conditions (such as unstable breathing) spend in the treatment room, lowering the risk of emergencies.

 Active Breathing Coordinator™

-Tomotherapy is an advanced therapy system that combines treatment planning, positioning and intensity-modulated radiation therapy (IMRT).
-It can accurately distinguish the site requiring radiation therapy, calculate the optimal beam distribution and dose, track changes in tumor shape and position, and concentrate the beam at the tumor to minimize damage to surrounding tissues and side effects.
+Helical radiation therapy is an advanced treatment system that integrates treatment planning, positioning, and intensity-modulated radiation therapy (IMRT) functions.
+It accurately delineates the area requiring radiation therapy, calculates optimal beam distribution and dosage, tracks changes in tumor shape and position, and focuses the beams on the tumor while minimizing damage and side effects to surrounding tissues.

 Precisely combats cancer cells

-For patients with multiple tumors throughout the body or requiring large-scale radiation, as tomotherapy can cover a range of up to 160 cm, it can reduce the treatment time to a single session.
+For patients with multiple tumors throughout the body or those requiring extensive irradiation, the coverage of helical radiation therapy can reach up to 160 cm, thus shortening the treatment time to a single session.

 Accurately locates the tissues

-Although this process takes one to four times longer than conventional treatment, it can help understand the changes in the tumor size and record the accumulated dose targeted to the tumor and surrounding tissues to personalize dose adjustments.
-By accurately calculating the dose distribution and tissue location, the therapy can protect normal tissues and avoid unnecessary side effects.
+Although this process takes one to four times longer than traditional treatments, it helps understand changes in tumor size, records the cumulative dose to the tumor and surrounding tissues for personalized dose adjustments, and accurately calculates dose distribution to protect normal tissues and avoid unnecessary side effects.

-Stereotactic radiotherapy is very precisely targeted radiation therapy that uses special tools to fix the patient’s position and ensure accurate radiation, thereby reducing damage to surrounding tissues.
-It is mainly used to treat tumors in the head and neck.
+Stereotactic radiation therapy is a highly precise form of radiation therapy that uses special tools to fix the patient's position, ensuring accurate irradiation and reducing damage to surrounding tissues.
+It is primarily used for treating tumors in the head and neck region.

-Stereotactic radiosurgery (SRS) uses high doses to completely destroy tumors in a few treatment sessions, requiring less time when compared to traditional low-dose radiotherapy.
-It provides a safe and effective treatment option for patients who are too old or too ill for surgery.
+Stereotactic radiotherapy (SRS) uses high doses of radiation to completely destroy tumors in several sessions, requiring less time compared to traditional low-dose radiotherapy.
+It provides a safe and effective treatment for the elderly or those with severe conditions.

 Image-Guided Technology